Treatments

 Koryo Hand Acupuncture

-Koryo hand acupuncture is another type of 'micro-acupuncture' that utilises well-defined reflex relationships between specific points on the hand and external or internal regions of the body for diagnostic clues or therapeutic measures.
+Koryo hand acupuncture is another type of 'micro-acupuncture' that utilises well-defined reflex relationships between specific nodal points on the hand and external or internal regions of the body for diagnostic clues or therapeutic measures.
 However, unlike many 'micro-systems', it not only maps corresponding areas of the body on to the hand but it maps all the energy channels of the body and their respective points as well.
 This makes it a very powerful and versatile system.

 Chinese Herbal Medicine